Identifying low-competition keywords is similar to finding a juicy peach in a grocery store.

-If you are competitors are having higher traffic than your website, you should definitely check these statistics.
+If you are competitors have higher traffic than your website, you should definitely check these statistics.
 These stats will help you to understand how you should optimize your blog with informational, navigational, transaction, and commercial content and what should be an ideal percentage of it.

-As you can see that TheLefTrough.com have published articles according to the following search intent:
+As you can see TheLefTrough.com have published articles according to the following search intent:

 Let’s say you find a keyword with tons of traffic and no competition.